Menu Icon

 Sperm donor anonymity

-Sperm donors may be anonymous (closed ID), semi-anonymous/semi-open (limited information about the sperm donor is disclosed), open ID/identity release, or known/directed.
-Some countries require all sperm donations to be anonymous, other countries require all donations to be open ID, and still others offer both options.
-In the United States, most sperm donors are anonymous, and there is no legal obligation for donor identity disclosure.xiv With the rise of publicly available genetic/ancestry testing, children conceived from anonymous donors are likely to be able to identify their donor and any biologically related relatives by submitting their DNA to available databases.
+In the U.S., most sperm donors are anonymous, and there is no legal obligation for donor identity disclosure.xiv With the rise of publicly available genetic/ancestry testing, children conceived from anonymous donors are likely to be able to identify their donor and any biologically related relatives by submitting their DNA to available databases.
 Thus, donor anonymity is a moving target, and donors opting for this route should be counseled that there is a high likelihood any children that result from their donation may be able to find them in the future.

 In the case of open ID sperm donors, the identity of the sperm donor (identity release) might not be revealed to the donor-conceived child until they are 18 years old.
 Known donors, who are sometimes a relative or friend of the intended parents,xv generally allow for more frequent communication between the sperm donor and the intended parents.

-How to choose between fresh vs frozen donor sperm?
+How to choose between fresh vs. frozen donor sperm?

 How many vials of sperm are needed?

-In the case of frozen samples, the entire vial of sperm may not be thawed at once.
-This is known as partial thawing or “shaving” of the donor sperm.
-It is completed by shaving a small amount of frozen sperm from the vial and conserving the rest of the vial for later use.
-A 2018 study in the Journal of Assisted Reproduction and Genetics involving 198 patients showed that while partial thawing does not affect fertilization rates, the number of high-quality embryos created with the shaving technique is significantly reduced.
+In some cases, only a portion of the vial of sperm will be thawed, known as partial thawing or “shaving” of the donor sperm.
+This process is completed by shaving a small amount of frozen sperm from the vial and conserving the rest of the vial for later use.
+A 2018 study in the Journal of Assisted Reproduction and Genetics involving 198 patients showed that, while partial thawing does not affect fertilization rates, the number of high-quality embryos created with the shaving technique is significantly reduced.
 Therefore, this technique is not typically recommended and is only used if the amount of sperm from the sperm donor is limited.
-Similarly, repeated freeze-thaw cycles of the sperm are not recommended as this significantly affects motility.xx However, dependent upon the intended parents and the availability of a sperm donor, there may be no choice other than to use the shaving methodology.
-This is especially important if trying to create genetically matching siblings with limited availability of sperm from the first donor.
+Similarly, repeated freeze-thaw cycles of the sperm are not recommended as it significantly affects motility.xx

-Donor sperm is used in various assisted reproductive techniques, which are selected based on the intended parent’s preference and personal medical history.
+Donor sperm is used in various assisted reproductive techniques, which are selected based on the intended parents’ preference and personal medical history.
 The most common fertility treatments involving donor sperm include IUI, IVF, and IVF with intracytoplasmic sperm injection (ICSI).

 IUI with donor sperm